Written by Michael Feder

 A few brainstorming techniques include:

-“A good rule of thumb is to never work alone without feedback.
-You want your UVP to resonate with the largest group of people, so it will generally go through several iterations until you’ve refined it to just the right key components that appeal to the widest audience,” Aranyosi explains.
-“This should also be done while keeping your target audience in mind; i.e., you’re looking for that common space between your product/service and audience that puts them both in the best possible light.”
+You can create a strong statement by tapping into the power of collaboration and ideation.
+In fact, feedback is critical.ĚýYou want your UVP to resonate with the largest group of people, so it will generally go through several iterations until you’ve refined it to just the right key components that appeal to the widest audience.Ěý

 You’ve been a customer, so you know from personal experience that when selecting a product or service, customers are looking for solutions to their problems.
 Therefore, you must understand your audience’s pain points and how to address them.
-Ask yourself questions like::
+Ask yourself questions like:

 Think about what led you to create the product or service in the first place and use that to craft a value proposition that truly resonates.